material-identity/schema-definitions/README.md

 ## Adding a schema definition

+To add a new schema definition, you can use the `create:definition` command.
+Run `npm run create:definition -- --name <definition name> --hbs <boolean>`.
+This will create a folder with the name of the schema and add all the starter files mentioned below along with the boilerplate code.

 Each schema definition goes in its own folder.
 Each folder should contain a schema with the same name as the folder, e.g. `company.json` goes in the `company` folder, `languages.json` goes in the `languages` folder.
 If a handlebars partial is needed, it should share the same name as the main schema file and folder, e.g. `company.hbs` goes in the `company` folder.

 There should also be a `test_schema.json` in each folder which references the main schema file in that folder which will be used for testing.